Easy Homemade Recipes

 Here are a few ways to make your Italian cannoli recipe a little different and unique:

-• Candied Fruit - replace chocolate chips with candied fruit
+• Candied Fruit - replace chocolate chips with candied fruit or place cherries on the ends

 • Custard - add custard to the ricotta filling for a half and half filling